In a recent article

 from langchain.embeddings.openai import OpenAIEmbeddings

-# Alternative if you only have small docs: DocArrayInMemorySearch instead of Chroma, see DocChat._load_and_process_document
+# Alternative if you only have small docs: DocArrayInMemorySearch instead of Chroma, see DocChat._load_and_process_document# from langchain.vectorstores import DocArrayInMemorySearchopenai.api_key = os.environ['OPENAI_API_KEY']

-# Use OpenAI to create embeddings for chunks and questions
+# Use OpenAI to create embeddings for chunks and questionsembeddings = OpenAIEmbeddings()

 """